 Mendel’s experimental study on the pattern of inheritance was a turning point in the history of genetics.
 Based on his investigation, Mendel proposed three laws of inheritance.
 Mendel’s Law of Inheritance is the fundamental principle of inheritance in genetics.
-Here we will discuss the Law of Independent Assortment.
+Law of Dominance, Law of Segregation and Law of Independent Assortment are collectively known as Mendel’s Laws of Inheritance.

 Law of Inheritance

-Law of Dominance, Law of Segregation and Law of Independent Assortment are collectively known as Mendel’s Laws of Inheritance.
-Mendel chose to perform monohybrid cross of a pair of contrasting traits.
-The observations of monohybrid cross led to the formulation of Law of Segregation and Law of Dominance.
-Followed by this, Mendel performed dihybrid cross taking two contradicting traits together for crossing.
+Mendel chose to perform a monohybrid cross of a pair of contrasting traits.
+The observations of the monohybrid cross led to the formulation of the Law of Segregation and Law of Dominance.
+Followed by this, Mendel performed a dihybrid cross taking two contradicting traits together for crossing.

 Law of Independent Assortment